LeeCampbell/IntroToRx/content/06_Transformation.md

 query.Dump("anon");
 ```

-In Rx, `Select` has another overload.
-The second overload provides two values to the `selector` function.
+In Rx, `Select` has another overload, in which the `selector` function takes two values.
 The additional argument is the element's index in the sequence.
 Use this method if the index of the element in the sequence is important to your selector function.

 ## SelectMany